Archive for the News Category

 As for Blue Fox Comics, we’ll definitely be after a table in 2019!

 I’m Simon Birks, co-founder and chief writer of Blue Fox Comics, a small indie comic book publisher based in the UK.
-I wanted to take a few moments to talk about our latest comic book, Robyn, which is a gender-flipped Robin Hood comic for all ages.
+I wanted to talk about Robyn, and how we learned positive lessons about gender swapping characters.

 The reviews for Robyn have been fantastic.
 I’ve felt extremely proud, reading about their love of the art, of the characters, of the comic as a whole.
 It’s a real affirmation of everything we wanted to do with the story.